isados/markdown-resume/other_resume.md

     - Offer Capacity Building & Training on New processes.

 - Achievements
+    - Introduced 15 crucial workflow improvements with Odoo modules
+    - Implemented a robust reporting infrastructure using Apache Airflow, AWS, and Apache Superset for data visualization.
+Designed and managed ETL pipelines with Postgres, delivering actionable business insights to senior management.
     - Increased Sales by reducing orders cancellations with **Instashop by 34%** by building a Real-time Stock API Integration, eliminating merchandisers labor
     - Organized, instructed and developed several data migration projects to ensure smooth transition using **pandas, SQL, and python-odoo modules**.
 Examples include, our entire inventory and stock valuation, our ecommerce site https://petarabia.com
     - Managed **multiple technical capacity** building session for HR, Accounting, Sales & Inventory Departments in the form of in-person meetings and/or videos.